makersacademy/rps-challenge/README.md

 As a marketeer
 So that I can know if I won or not
 I would like to see the outcome of the game printed out

+As a marketeer
+So I know I was not cheated on
+I would like to see what weapon my opponent used
 ```